bhauman/lein-figwheel/figwheel-main/README.md

 The new architecture also makes it trivial to add your own development tools that can communicate from the server to your client.

-> Currently ONLY works for a browser environment, Node support will be
+> Currently ONLY works for a browser and Node environments
-> coming next with other targets soon following.

 > Currently still undergoing heavy development.
 Stuff will most certainly change.